RunzheYang/MORL/README.md

 ## Abstract

-We introduce a new algorithm for multi-objective reinforcement learning (MORL) with linear preferences, with the goal of enabling few-shot adaptation to new tasks.In MORL, the aim is to learn policies over multiple competing objectives whoserelative importance (preferences) is unknown to the agent.
+We introduce a new algorithm for **multi-objective reinforcement learning (MORL)** with **linear preferences**, with the goal of enabling **few-shot adaptation** to new tasks.In MORL, the aim is to learn policies over multiple competing objectives whoserelative importance (preferences) is **unknown** to the agent.
 While this alleviatesdependence on scalar reward design, the expected return of a policy can changesignificantly with varying preferences, making it challenging to learn a singlemodel to produce optimal policies under different preference conditions.
-We propose a generalized version of the Bellman equation to learn a single parametricrepresentation for optimal policies over the space of all possible preferences.
-Afterthis initial learning phase, our agent can quickly adapt to any given preference, orautomatically infer an underlying preference with very few samples.
-Experimentsacross four different domains demonstrate the effectiveness of our approach.a
+We propose a generalized version of the Bellman equation to learn a single parametric representation for **optimal policies over the space of all possible preferences**.
+After this initial learning phase, our agent can quickly adapt to any given preference, or automatically infer an underlying preference with very few samples.
+Experimentsacross four different domains demonstrate the effectiveness of our approach.

 ## Instructions

-The experiments on two synthetic domains, Deep Sea Treasure (DST) and Fruit Tree Navigation (FTN), as well as two complex real domains, Task-Oriented Dialog Policy Learning (Dialog) and SuperMario Game (SuperMario).
+The experiments on two synthetic domains, **Deep Sea Treasure (DST)** and **Fruit Tree Navigation (FTN)**, as well as two complex real domains, **Task-Oriented Dialog Policy Learning (Dialog)** and **SuperMario Game (SuperMario)**.

 ### `synthetic`